 The posting of ministry-related images within the NACM is encouraged.
 Images of a personal nature are permitted with deference to and with the understanding that the NACM is an online Christian ministry fellowship.
 Images that could reasonably be perceived as divisive or inappropriate are prohibited, including but not limited to ‘selfie’ type images that may be perceived as suggestive or alluring, as well as politically focused images, and or those for which the member does not have the proper permissions of copyright.

-If an image is deemed inappropriate by an NACM Administrator, that image may be removed immediately, or you may be contacted with instructions to remove the image yourself.
-If an image that you posted is no longer visible, you can assume that image has been deemed inappropriate and removed.
+If an image is deemed inappropriate by an NACM Administrator, that image may be removed immediately, or you may or may not be contacted with instructions to remove the image yourself.
+If an image that you posted is no longer visible, you can assume that image has been deemed inappropriate and removed -with the exception to website technical difficulties.

 Some forum and discussion areas within the NACM network may be deemed as text only areas and prohibit the posting of photos or images.